HarrisonGoldwyn/Masiello_group/README.md

 # Masiello_group
-This repository contains program packages that are often used by the Masiello group members.
+This repository contains program packages that are often used by the group members of the Masiello group at University of Washington, http://faculty.washington.edu/masiello/Masiello_Group_Website/Home.html.

 All "src*" program packages are written in Fortran, "tDDA*" are in-house program packages written in C, and "MNPBEM17" is a toolbox written in MATLAB.